Automated Request Manager - Configuring ILLiad and OCLC Resource Sharing Settings

 Using the ILLiad WorkFormMapping Table with ARM

-If Direct Request Sending to ARM Fails
+If Sending to ARM Fails

 Processing Article Requests Electronically through ARM

 You can use the OCLC WorldCat Knowledge Base to process and fill article requests electronically through ARM.
-When an ARM Lender receives a request for an electronic article, ARM has already verified through the WorldCat Knowledge Base and License Manager that the Lender has access to the article and permission to provide it through ILL.
-The request contains a direct link to the article, which will appear in the Collections sub-tab located within the Detail tab on the request, and without additional checking, the Lender can employ its usual methods to supply the Borrowing library:
+When an ARM lender receives a request for an electronic article, ARM has already verified through the WorldCat Knowledge Base and License Manager that the lender has access to the article and permission to provide it through ILL.
+The request contains a direct link to the article, which will appear in the Collections sub-tab located within the Detail tab on the request, and without additional checking, the lender can employ its usual methods to supply the borrowing library:

 Collections_KB_.png